Pinene

 Pinene is a collection of unsaturated bicyclic monoterpenes.
 Two geometric isomers of pinene are found in nature, α-pinene and β-pinene.
-Both are chiral.
+Both are chiral, and both contain a strained four-membered ring.
 As the name suggests, pinenes are found in pines.
 Specifically, pinene is the major component of the liquid extracts of conifers.
 Pinenes are also found in many non-coniferous plants such as camphorweed (Heterotheca) and big sagebrush (Artemisia tridentata).

 Isomers

 Biosynthesis

 α-Pinene and β-pinene are both produced from geranyl pyrophosphate, via cyclisation of linaloyl pyrophosphate followed by loss of a proton from the carbocation equivalent.
 Researchers at the Georgia Institute of Technology and the Joint BioEnergy Institute have been able to synthetically produce pinene with a bacterium.

 Plants

 Alpha-pinene is the most widely encountered terpenoid in nature and is highly repellent to insects.